benyap/dotfiles/README.md

 A couple of other useful things that I also do but couldn't figure out how to automate with scripts:

+#### fish_variables

+Some of the values in `home/.config/fish/fish_variables` have the absolute path to the home directory hardcoded.
+When installing on a new machine that has a different home directory, this file will need to be updated.

 #### [Raycast](https://raycast.com)

 - Import non-sensitive configuration from